2017–18 Edmonton Oilers season

 The 2017–18 Edmonton Oilers season was the 39th season for the National Hockey League (NHL) franchise that was established on June 22, 1979, and 46th season including their play in the World Hockey Association (WHA).
-The Oilers missed the playoffs, despite qualifying for the playoffs the previous year and being given the second best preseason Stanley Cup odds.
+The Oilers missed the playoffs for the first time since the 2015–16 season, despite qualifying for the playoffs the previous year and being given the second best preseason Stanley Cup odds.